Its-Js/joiNTU/README.md

-The final version of the android studio is in the master branch, version3.0.
+PLEASE TAKE NOTE: The final version of the android studio is in the master branch, version3.0.